Return to the BUILD

 For the stacks of relays, I just made random marks with various colors to try and ‘busy’ it up and make them more interesting:

 The rod of the Skinner Precision Industries Polynoid 7-rib Linear Actuator is where I used the green paint.
-The plastic is not cylindrical, so I used some black paint to give it a shadow and appear like it is a rod:
+The plastic is not cylindrical, so I used the black paint to give it a shadow and appear like it is a rod:

 This is the actuator and switch panel in the real car.
 I did my best to try and match it on my build: